Prime Media Holdings

 Prime Media Holdings, Inc. (PMHI, commonly known as Prime Media) is a Philippine investment holding company based in Makati.
 Originally founded on February 6, 1963 as a development bank, the company has been changed to its current status since 2003.
 It is majority controlled by RYM Business Management Corporation, a business holding company associated with the Romualdez clan.

 History

 Early years

+The company traced was founded on February 6, 1963 as the Private Development Corporation of the Philippines (PDCP).

+It was a development financial institution incorporated in 1963 with the assistance of the World Bank, USAID, and the Philippine government.

+For over 30 years, it operated as an investment house and established itself in private sector term lending, private finance, corporate finance, training and consulting, and fund management.

-The company traced its origins on February 6, 1963 as the Private Development Corporation of the Philippines (PDCP), later renamed to PDCP Development Bank, Inc. (PDCP Bank) the same year.
-Metro Pacific Corporation (later renamed Neo Oracle) acquired the company in 1992 and renamed as First e-Bank Corporation (1st e-Bank) in 2000, while the Bank of Commerce bought a stake in 2002.
+Metro Pacific Corporation (later renamed Neo Oracle) acquired the company in 1992 and renamed it as PDCP Development Bank, Inc., then as First e-Bank Corporation (1st e-Bank) eight years later in 2000.
+The then Cojuangco-led Bank of Commerce bought a stake in 2002.
 However, in October of the same year, BDO Unibank acquired the operations of 1st e-Bank including its Smart Money Mastercard debit card issuer (which is a partnership with Smart Communications until 2017).

-On October 20, 2003, First e-Bank Corporation was renamed as Prime Media Holdings after selling its namesake business to BDO Unibank, leaving the company became dormant as it shifts to a holding investment.
+On October 20, 2003, First e-Bank Corporation was renamed as Prime Media Holdings, Inc. after selling its namesake business assets & operations to BDO Unibank, leaving the company to became dormant holding investment.